OCR-D/repository_metastore/installation_authentication.md

 repo.auth.jwtSecret: ANY_JWT_SECRET

 ```
-:NOTE: jwtSecret has to be the same as the one used in KIT DM 2.0.
+:information_source: jwtSecret has to be the same as the one used in KIT DM 2.0.

 ## Start authentication service
 ```bash=bash